inspire-1a03/pip-2021-sarahkasana/tableau.md

 ### What new questions would you like to ask of the data?

 How can this data be used by public health agencies to limit the spread of COVID-19?
 How can the factors leading to surges and decreases in visitation be determined?
-How much of visitation to these areas affect the spread of COVID-19 (is it importnat to look at visitation in these areas)?
+How much of visitation to these areas affect the spread of COVID-19 (is it important to look at visitation in these areas)?

 ### How might you use these two datasets together to perform new analyses?